An Auto-Differentiable Likelihood Pipeline for the Cross-Correlation of CMB and Large-Scale Structure due to the Kinetic Sunyaev-Zeldovich Effect: Conclusion

 There are two main directions of future work which we will explore.
 The first direction is to make our forecasts more realistic.
 Based on the results in the present work, we do not find significant gains in signal-to-noise at the resolution of CMB-S4 and Rubin Observatory (LSST).
 However, the available Agora simulations do not fully satisfy the required simulation constraints for this forecast, and to probe LSST density we made the simplified assumption that we observe the matter field of Agora with Poisson shot noise.
 In a simulation with realistic galaxies, with sufficient density, one could take into account galaxy properties, in particular tracers of the halo mass.
 Halo masses significantly reduce the shot noise in the galaxy field \cite{seljak2009suppress}, and could improve our forecast.
 Fortunately, more realistic high-resolution simulations are starting to become available.
 A more elaborate forecast would also take into account photo-z errors beyond the simple redshift binning we have performed here.
+A future study should also take into account foregrounds that correlate with large-scale structure and can affect both the QE results and the likelihood.
+In particular, the tSZ and CIB correlate with the galaxy field and their remnants (after foreground cleaning) could bias the reconstruction.
+Our improvement factors can be sensitive to these effects, however, this is a complicated topic that is beyond the scope of the present work.
 The second main goal for future work is the inclusion of cosmological and astrophysical parameters in the likelihood as outlined in Sec. \ref{sec:parameters}.
 Jointly fitting such parameters together with fields is in principle possible, but achieving convergence in the fit can be difficult.
-In addition, to obtain error bars, one would need to integrate out field level variables, perhaps with a Gaussian approximation around their MAP.
-Recent related work in the case of CMB lensing includes \cite{Millea:2021had,Millea:2020iuw}.
+In addition, to obtain unbiased parameter measurements and error bars, one would need to integrate out the field level variables, perhaps with a Gaussian approximation around their MAP.
+Recent related work in the case of CMB lensing includes \cite{Millea:2021had,Millea:2020iuw,Bianchini:2022wte}.
 We will explore these questions in future work.